On today’s date in 1831, the SS Royal William was launched by Lady and Lord Aylmer at Cape Cove, Que.

 She was commissioned by brewer John Molson and a group of investors from different colonies across British North America before being built in Cap-Blanc, Quebec by John Saxton Campbell and George Black.
 The steam engines were installed in Montreal.
 Altogether, the steamship measured 49 metres long and 13 metres wide.

-During its initial year, the steamship often traveled between Quebec and the Atlantic colonies; however, travel was restricted during and following a cholera epidemic in 1832.
+During its initial year, the steamship often travelled between Quebec and the Atlantic colonies; however, travel was restricted during and following a cholera epidemic in 1832.

 The Royal William eventually crossed the Atlantic Ocean in 1833.